codefresh-io/docs.codefresh.io/_docs/security/secrets.md

 Codefresh provides out-of-the-box management for secrets, generally to store secrets for third-party integrations.

-For secure secret storage, every Codefresh runtime uses the [Bitnami Sealed Secrets controller](https://github.com/bitnami-labs/sealed-secrets){:target="_blank"} behind the scenes.
+For secure secret storage, every Codefresh GitOps Runtime uses the [Bitnami Sealed Secrets controller](https://github.com/bitnami-labs/sealed-secrets){:target="_blank"} behind the scenes.
-This controller is installed as part of the runtime and automatically managed by Codefresh.
+This controller is installed as part of the Runtime and automatically managed by Codefresh.

 ## How Sealed Secrets work